pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1290 Kubernetes

+Today I was working in a Kubernetes cluster.
+A long of time that I do not work with Kubernetes cluster, but in the work we can start to use some functionalities of Kubernetes, I was creating and configuring a free Kubernetes cluster in IBM cloud for around two hours, I can deploy one basic application.
+On the weekend, I will be continuing reading my Microservice book and learning more about Microservice and JVM.

 ##### Day 1289 Docker Images

 Today I need to analyse and create some Docker images.